-- One-on-One Tutoring: One-on-one tutoring services are available to students for subjects that are not offered through ARCH; to commuter, College Credit Plus (CCP), and Adult Studies students who cannot attend weekly ARCH sessions; to students who regularly attend weekly ARCH sessions and need additional assistance; and to students with other extenuating circumstances that prevent them from attending weekly ARCH sessions.
-Students meet with their one-on-one tutor throughout the term during a one-hour scheduled weekly day and time.
+- One-on-One Tutoring: One-on-one tutoring services are available to students for subjects that are not offered through ARCH; to commuter, College Credit Plus (CCP), and Adult Studies students who cannot attend weekly ARCH sessions; to students who regularly attend weekly ARCH sessions and need additional assistance (Per an instructor recommendation); and to students with other extenuating circumstances that prevent them from attending weekly ARCH sessions.
+Students meet with their one-on-one tutor throughout the term during a one-hour scheduled weekly day and time

 Students have the opportunity to work one-on-one with a professional staff member to develop and refine their academic success skills, including time management, note-taking, studying, goal setting, organization, test-taking, and more; and create a personal academic success plan to help them reach their full potential, both inside and outside the classroom.
 Contact Kristi Kamis (email@example.com) to schedule an appointment.

 Student Success Programming

 Professional staff offer presentations and workshops throughout the year centered on a variety of academic topics.
 Interested in bringing an Academic Development workshop to your meeting, classroom, or more?
 Contact Kristi Kamis (firstname.lastname@example.org).